bgrose/CSCE-240-Adv-Programming-Tech/Test1/practice1.md

 ## Free Answer (80 pts total)

 21. (6 pts) List at least three good programming practices.
+    - Make sure there are no memory leeks in the code
+    - Properly note to code so anyone can understand what a function does and takes in/outputs
+    - Name variables useful and relevant so that they can be easily understood
 22. (3 pts) Describe one reasonable use of pointers (ie. describe a situation that you would want to use pointers instead of primitives).
+    - When working with an array that needs to be constantly resized.
 23. (4 pts) Briefly explain the difference between stack memory allocation and heap memory allocation.
 What kind of variables are stored in each?
 In which one (stack or heap) are variables automatically deallocated by your CPU at the end of execution?
+    - Heap is for dynamic memory
+    - Stack is for primitive variables (automatically deallocated once run)
 24. (10 pts) Write Boolean expressions that represent the given English expressions.
 a) int n is greater than 10 but not equal to 10
 b) int x is less than 100 but is not equal to 30 or 40